BUMA-IT-Services-GmbH/localstack-playground/01-simple-lambda-function/README.md

-# Welcome to lambda-function-01
+# Welcome to 01-simple-lambda-function

-This is a simple lambda function that returns a message and is deployed to localstack.
+This is a simple lambda function that returns a message and is deployed to localstack via CDKLOCAL.

 # Prerequisites